parvister/parvister/README.md

 - Complete the Looker strategy with Tyson

+# Negotiate Epicodus landing page for Data Engineering course with ETA

+# Get commitments on Epicodus’ marketing effort
+  - website landing page
+  - newsletter (next 11/6, 12/11)
+  - blog post
+  - advisory board blast

+# Lock down a start date
+  - January 3rd, 2021

+# Gift cards for Tura Epicodus?

+# Come up with one name of a partner or potential client that you want to open up business with (by Nov 3)

+# DTNA:
+  - go back to office and rekindle the downsized feasibility project
+  - Check the projects database DTNA for other opportunities

 ## Iran manifesto

 - I like to look into an Iranian kid's face, witness the smile on their face and know that I had something to contribute to that smile.